top of page

 Summer 1979.
 The University of Victoria men’s hoop squad prepares fiendishly.
 A good number of us face a final year of collegiate eligibility.
 One last opportunity to erase the bitter taste of heartbreaking national tournament defeats the two previous years.

 Not afraid of a punishing training schedule, I push on harder than ever before.
-A steady diet, of weight training and rigorous on court sessions, capped by numerous hill sprints up the steep road leading from the nearby beach to campus, fills each day.
+Each day a steady diet of weight training and rigorous on court sessions, capped by numerous hill sprints up the steep road leading from the nearby beach to campus.

 June turns into July, then into August.
 Excitement levels grow daily, with term soon to start.
 We return what, on paper at least, promises to be one of the best, if not the best, team in the country.
 Big, deep, talented, with a chip on its shoulder.